rwxrob/cmdtab/README.md

 the words that should be possible for the last word of the command when the tab key was pressed.

-The `cmd` package then sees completion context it resolves it by calling Complete().
+The `cmdtab` package then sees completion context it resolves it by calling Complete().
 See the package docs for more on the specific algorithm used, but generally it does the following: